 Carpool.
 Network with parents from your child’s school, sports and social life.
 I have car pooled for decades for trips to school, camps, youth group and concerts.
 I would not have survived without car pooling.
 Everyone wins!
 You save time and petrol cost and can be home with other siblings.
 When I feel shy to approach parents I don’t know, I start by offering a lift to their child first.
 For school runs I was in a group of 3 mums and we had a set routine all year long.
 Smooth!
 It also helped my daughter and I make friends with those families!

 Don’t feed the pets every day!
 Having a heart attack?
-Don’t worry, our pets have never gone hungry but we have used large bowls and only had to fill them every few days (with e.g. kibble or grain).
+Don’t worry, our pets never experienced hunger – as they got to feed whenever they wanted!
+I call it ’free-feeding’.
+We have used large bowls of dry kibble (a healthy brand) and refilled them every few days.
 The pets eat when they want to, kind of like animals in the wild.
-I call it free feeding.
 We did this for our pet dogs and our chickens and they were extremely calm and never 1 gram too fat or too skinny!
 After the initial excitement in the first week, animals settle down and only eat what they need.
 I don’t know if it works for all breeds but it is worth a try.
 Also we never had to rush home to feed a pet!
 We did complement their dry food with some leftovers.

 Hands free bill paying!
 There are many bills one pays every single month.
 Electricity, water, phone contract and rent/mortgage.
 Set them all up as recurring automatic debits or transfers.
 For this to run smoothly it is also imperative to set up in a separate account to our everyday living account.
 We have a Bills Account and a Everyday Account.